FolkerKinzel/VCards/src/Examples/GettingStarted.md

 - `TEL;TYPE=home,voice;VALUE=uri` to VCardProperty.Parameters and
 - `tel:+49-123-4567` to VCardProperty.Value.

-(Classes that are derived from `VCardProperty` hide the generic implementation of `VCardProperty.Value` in order to return derived classes instead of `System.Object?`.)
+(Classes derived from `VCardProperty` hide the generic implementation of `VCardProperty.Value` in order to return derived classes instead of `System.Object?`.)

 ### Naming conventions
 Most properties of the `VCard` class are collections.
 It has to do with that many properties are allowed to have more than one instance per vCard (e.g. phone numbers, e-mail addresses).
 Such properties are named in Plural.